Emperor Yuan of Han — Monarch With Sad Love Stories, and Supporter of Eunuchs

 He always had difficulty deciding whose suggestion he should listen to and which side he should support; thus, he barely had a concrete political principle or ambition.

-Soon, eunuchs allied some powerful aristocrats won over upstanding officials, which made the capable regent committed suicide out of desperation and disappointment.
+Soon, eunuchs allied with some powerful aristocrats won over upstanding officials, which made the capable regent commit suicide out of desperation and disappointment.

 This regent was trusted and chosen by Emperor Xuan of Han and had been teaching Liu Shi for a long time.

 Jade Cup Unearthed from Mausoleum of the Emperor Xuan of Han — Xi'an Museum (Photo by Dongmaiying)

 Liu Shi, Emperor Yuan of Han, was very sad about losing the regent but didn’t punish people who were responsible for this tragedy either.

 Gradually, he lost centralized power, to eunuchs and strong clans who in the end made nearly all decisions for the emperor.

 Nothing destructive happened during his ruling, which was mainly because of the solid and strong foundation his brilliant father and other ancestors built, however, his losing power was a turning point of the Han Dynasty.

 Eunuch group, for the first time in the history of China, started to obtain a great deal of power and manipulate politics.

 Liu Shi's personality was unlike any of the ancestral emperors of the Han Dynasty, which also made his love life full of regrets.